SmithWillSuffice/ohanga-pai/content/questions/6_interest_rate_myths.md

 but crushes the poor who are reduced to buying food on credit cards.

 The instability of high interest rates is thus more a social instability.
-The purely monetary nominal inflation cna e sustained for ever, but the debt burden faced by the poor cannot.
+The purely monetary nominal inflation can be sustained for ever, but the debt burden faced by the poor cannot.
 They will either die or file for bankruptcy and thus incur all the downstream costs of having filed for bankruptcy (credit downgrades, lose of houses, and all that).